 Cross Listings: SOCIOL 347.

-ANTHRO 348 Latina/Latino Immigrants & Migrants in the U.S. Credits: 3
+ANTHRO 348 Latinx Immigrants, Migrants, and Refugees in the U.S. Credits: 3

-Course studies culture of societies of U.S. citizens and immigrants of Latin American heritage living in the U.S. The course emphasizes recent anthropological as well as historical, cultural and sociological studies.
+This course addresses the culture of societies of U.S. citizens, immigrants, and refugees of Latin American heritage living in the U.S. The course emphasizes recent anthropological, historical, cultural, and sociological studies.

 ANTHRO 358 Culture and Society Credits: 3

 This course examines the "culture concept" at the heart of the contending theories of society, which is used to describe a society or way of life, a whole social order, or particular aesthetic styles and objects.
 The course links these various topics together in a concluding section on culture in the age of the Internet and globalization.